Food

-The energy sector transition has so far dominated discussions regarding how China will achieve its goals to peak CO2 emissions by 2030 and become carbon neutral before 2060.
+The energy sector transition has so far dominated discussions regarding how China will achieve its goals to peak CO2 emissions before 2030 and become carbon neutral before 2060.
 However, reaching net zero will also require a sustainable transition within food production.
 After all, the global food system is responsible for around a third of all greenhouse gas emissions, and the agriculture sector is the leading driver of global biodiversity loss.

 Investors will be closely monitoring China, which is host of the COP15 Biodiversity Summit, to see how shifts in food production will be achieved.
 One potential solution is a transition to sustainable protein, including plant-based, fermented and cultured protein, which as our recent report outlines, could support climate and biodiversity goals and public health, both within China and globally.